WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Also, it has positive biomechanical and neuromuscular implications on body control, strength, stability, and mobility.

-4. CONTRACT THE UPPER ABDOMEN
+4. SQUEEZE AND EXPAND THE UPPER ABDOMEN

 abdomen contraction to move the stool image

-• Take a deep breath
+• Take a deep breath.

-• Keep the air inside
+• Keep the air inside.

 • Focus your mind on the pectoral muscles.